Sexual Assault/Rape Resources

 - Preserve all physical evidence and seek medical care and a medical exam ASAP.
 Resist the urge to shower, bathe, douche, eath, drink or brush your teeth until you have had a medical exam.
 Go to a hospital emergency room.
 If you suspect you were given a date rape drug, ask the hospital or clinic to take a urine sample.
 Some date rape drugs are more readily detected in urine than in blood, but they don't remain in your system for very long.
 Take a friend with you for support.
 Contact our Confidential Advisor if you have want her to accompany you to the emergency room (361-570-4135 or toll free 1-855-848-4279).
 Many physical injuries may not be apparent immediately.
 Also, you will need to be tested for and discuss treatment and prevention options for sexually transmitted diseases and pregnancy.
 They can also collect physical evidence that can be used later to prosecute your assailant.
 You DO NOT have to file a police report to get medical attention.

 - Report the crime.
 Notify campus police or local police immediately.
 Immediate notification can help you gain a sense of control and can preserve important evidence.

 - Call a Title IX Coordinator.
 Sexual assault is a violation of the UH System Sexual Misconduct Policy.
-The Title IX Coordinators can talk with you about your rights and resources.
-Call them at 361-570-4800 if you need special arrangements to be made for housing or for class or want to talk about your options.
+The Title IX Coordinators can talk with you about your rights and resources and help you access appropriate housing, academic or safety accommodations.
+These accommodations area available with or without a formal complaint.
+Call the Title IX Coordinator at 361-570-4835 if you need special arrangements to be made for housing or for class or want to talk about your options.

 You should seek medical care immediately after a sexual assault, even if you don't have any apparent injuries or you don't know if you will file a Sexual Misconduct Policy Violation report and/or police report for the following reasons: